The Climate Change Pandemic: How COVID-19 could accelerate our engagement with sustainability has been saved

 Consumers are increasingly aware of their individual contribution to climate change

 People have become more attentive about what and how they consume, making social and environmental issues critical to the Transport, Hospitality and Leisure Industry.
-34% of UK respondents stated that environmental sustainability affects their decisions around travel, moving up from 30% in the previous year, in a recent YouGov poll.1 COVID-19 has made the situation more nuanced, with consumers weighing up safety issues against sustainability goals.
+34% of UK respondents stated that environmental sustainability affects their decisions around travel, moving up from 30% in the previous year, in a recent YouGov poll.1 COVID-19 has made the climate change debate more nuanced, with consumers weighing up safety issues against sustainability goals.
 For example, choosing to travel by private vehicles or cycles and avoid public transport.
 Some of the behavioural shifts driven by the pandemic that lowered emissions are likely to remain, for instance increased home working, video conferencing and reduced business travel.

 Concerned consumers are adopting different measures to live and travel more sustainably.
 Data suggests that one in five of UK consumers are opting for low-carbon transport, reducing meat consumption, or cutting back on the number of flights they take.
 A third of UK respondents value ethical practises in the products and services they buy.2

+The impact of the pandemic on the climate change debate has also been felt in terms of consumer behaviour.
 Ethical practises are becoming a key decision factor for many consumers.
 More than a third of UK consumers said they are likely to buy locally sourced items and will purchase from brands that have responded well to the pandemic.
 14% of those who purchase online intend to collect it in-store because it is better for the environment.3

 People of all ages are adopting more sustainable consumer behaviours.
 Younger generations, in particular, take the issue of social purpose seriously and the pandemic appears to have reinforced this commitment.
 When asked to choose their top three concerns both before and during the pandemic, climate change emerged as a critical issue for both Millennials and Gen Z age groups.
 80% of the survey respondents think government and business needs to make greater efforts to protect the environment, yet nearly two-thirds worry that it will be less of a priority because of the economic impact of the pandemic.4